meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ...
 ```

 > Note: Your values will likely be different from our example - and that's ok.
+You also might not want to print 10,000 example lists - and that's ok too.
+You can take our word for it.

 The number of runs and specifics of the generated data can be configured.
 More on that later on.